pkic/pkimm/categories/interoperability/_index.md

 #### Assessment

 The following evidence should be available for the assessment of the requirement:
-- Documented list of open standards used in the PKI
+- Documented list of open standards used by the PKI
-- Policies requiring to use open standards
+- Policies requiring the use of open standards
 - Interview with the responsible person to verify understanding of the open standards
 - Review of training materials